 You only need to push 1 set to near failure one-time per week, and keep all other sets within two reps of failure.

 Some powerlifters like to use the RPE scale (Rate of Perceived Effort) or RIR (Reps in Reserve) to determine how much effort was required to move the weight for that set.
 Others prefer to use a percentage of their most recent max.
+Don't know what this means?
+Check out my article on RPE vs RIR.

 Whatever method you use, the load should challenge you, but should not be so challenging that you work up to the point of failure, and certainly shouldn’t cause you to miss reps in your first few sets.